 - “Nation” is increasingly becoming a bad word in certain circles

 - In the U.S. at least, we don’t want to give much autonomy to states or local communities to decide things, to have any variance on issues that divide us like abortion, gender, sexuality, immigration, etc.

 So, all that certain segments of the political spectrum will leave us with is a stateless individualism with no unifying theme, culture, or nod to tradition.
 Very few can live in such a way or have ever lived in such a way.
 Older, more personal and familial conceptions of political realities, such as the “realms” of medieval kings, will not return any time soon.

 So it appears that, unless we want civil wars across the western world**, we are stuck with the political entity of nations.

 I concede, with Benedict Anderson, that there is something mysterious and imaginary about nations, but they undeniably exist, and people want some sense of identity within them.
 For that to happen, they need to take their bearings and locate themselves within the culture.
-The ancients often equated the formless and boundless ocean with chaos–moderns with freedom, and this might hint at the differences in how we interpret the meaning of our communities then and now.
+The ancients often equated the formless and boundless ocean with chaos.
+We moderns usually associate the sea with freedom, and this might hint at the differences in how we interpret the meaning of our communities then and now.
 Nations may have less of a concrete reality than a particular individual, but for people to be truly human we need connections with others.
 These connections can only come with the presence of trust and familiarity.
 Dramatic change in law, demographics, and ideology make this hard to come by.